method5/method5/administer_method5.md

 	end;
 	/
-	--This will create a SYS key for all database links missing keys. select method5.method5_admin.set_all_missing_sys_keys() from dual;
+	--This will create a SYS key for all database links missing keys.
+	--(These steps won't work for RDS databases, which don't support SYS.) select method5.method5_admin.set_all_missing_sys_keys() from dual;

 	--Or run this to create a SYS key for just one new database.